 How I Work

 I work with people who are fundamentally well and ready to go deeper.
 I am not a therapist who works with active trauma, and am very careful to observe this distinction.
-The work I do is wholebeing integration support — it sits at the intersection of education, embodied practice, and the kind of intelligent accompaniment that most people have not had access to when navigating significant change.
+The work I do is wholebeing integration support.
+It sits at the intersection of education, embodied practice, and is the kind of intelligent accompaniment that most people have not had access to when navigating significant change.

 I always start by finding out where you actually are.
-Not where you think you should be, and not where the work is heading — where you are right now.
-From there we find the right entry point together.
+Not where you think you should be, and not where the work is heading, but where you are right now.
+From there, we find the right entry point together.

 I pay attention to more than what is being said.
 I track what is happening in the body, in the nervous system, in the quality of the breath and the energy in the room.
 I respond to what is actually present rather than what was planned for.
 Every session begins with a plan and arrives at a destination we decide together.

-The container I hold is steady — not because I am above what you are moving through, but because I have done enough of my own work to be fully present to what arises without being destabilized by it.
+Anything I bring during a session arrives through me, not from me.
+I am a conduit, not the source.
+The container I hold is steady, not because I am above what you are moving through, but because I have done enough of my own work to be fully present to what arises without being destabilized by it.
 You can go deep here.
 The ground holds.

 I didn't set out to build a framework.
 I set out to not fall back asleep.

 A few years ago I returned from a retreat that had shifted something in me and made a deliberate choice: I was not going to let daily life close over it.
-What I put together in the months that followed — the practices, the sequencing, the attention to what the body needs at each stage of a real change — became the Journey to Remember framework.
-What started as a personal process became something I could offer to others.
+What I put together in the months that followed — the practices, the sequencing, the attention to what the whole being needs at each stage of a real change — became the Journey to Remember framework, the structural underpinning of the curriculum at Te de Sura Studio.

 Looking back at what I had built and tracing its theoretical roots, I found that the structure I had arrived at intuitively was consistent with what anthropologists, neuroscientists, depth psychologists, and somatic researchers had been mapping from entirely different directions.
 The framework was not borrowed from the research.
-It was confirmed by it.
-That convergence is what I call retroactive cartography.
+I realized that it was confirmed by it, in a process I have come to call retroactive cartography.

 Who I am

-My name is Kristi Rogers, and I am a somatic educator, professional facilitator, and therapeutic sound and voice practitioner specialized in embodied integration, based in Portugal and working with people around the world.
-I am also a musician, a researcher, and someone who has spent a long time studying how human beings move through change — what helps, what doesn't, and what tends to get skipped over entirely.
+My name is Kristi Rogers, and I’m a somatic educator, therapeutic sound and voice practitioner, researcher, instructional designer, multimedia artist, and founder of Te de Sura Studio, based in Portugal and working with people around the world.
+I am also someone who has spent a long time studying how human beings move through change — what helps, what doesn't, and what tends to get skipped over entirely.

-My background spans cultural anthropology, education, and human factors design with a specific focus on the culture of the body, adult learning theory, somatic practice, therapeutic voice and sound, and over 25 years of teaching and facilitation across therapeutic, academic, corporate, and community settings.
+My background spans over 25 years of teaching, instructional design, and facilitation across therapeutic, academic, corporate, and community settings, and my formal training includes human factors design, adult learning theory and education, somatic practice, therapeutic voice and sound, and an undergraduate specialization in cultural anthropology with a focus on the culture of the body.
 I am also founding researcher at VIBES, an interdisciplinary therapeutic sound research initiative in development at the Polytechnic Institute of Guarda, Portugal.

 What is “Te de Sura” (Tay-day-soo-rah)?